danielshawellis/cbdops-static-frontend/README.md

 ## Building for Production
-- Change the Webpack mode in the `webpack.config.js` fie to `production`.
+- Change the Webpack mode in the `webpack.config.js` file to `production`.